Corporate Governance

 The Board of Ryanair is responsible for the leadership, strategic direction and oversight of management of the Group.
 The Board’s primary focus is on strategy formulation, policy and control.
 It has a formal schedule of matters specifically reserved to it for its attention, including matters such as approval of the annual budget, large capital expenditure, and key strategic decisions.

-Other matters reserved to the Board include treasury policy, internal control, audit and risk management, remuneration of the non-executive directors and executive management and Corporate Governance.
+Other matters reserved to the Board include treasury policy and procedures, internal control, audit and risk management,

-The Board has delegated responsibility for the management of the Group to the Group Chief Executive and executive management.
+corporate governance.
+The Board has delegated responsibility for the management of the Group to the Group CEO

 Chairman